ByteDance rival Kuaishou files for Hong Kong IPO

 Nov 5 (Reuters) - Chinese online short-video company Kuaishou Technology filed for a Hong Kong initial public offering (IPO) on Thursday that could raise up to $5 billion.

-The Tencent-backed 0700.HK start-up's listing plans come as rival ByteDance - operator of Douyin at home and TikTok abroad - has become a target of U.S. government concern over data security.
+The Tencent-backed 0700.HK start-up operates its eponymous app in China and overseas equivalents Kwai and Zynn.
+Its listing plans come as rival ByteDance - operator of Douyin at home and TikTok abroad - has become a target of U.S. government concern over data security.

+The nine-year-old company did not disclose the size, timetable or other key details of the offering in its preliminary prospectus.

-Reuters reported in September Kuaishou was aiming to raise up to $5 billion in a Hong Kong IPO as early as January, citing people with direct knowledge of the matter.
+People with direct knowledge of the matter have previously told Reuters that Kuaishou was aiming to raise up to $5 billion in a Hong Kong IPO as early as January, valuating the company at more than $50 billion.

+In its prospectus, Kuaishou said its loss widened to 68.09 billion yuan ($10.31 billion) in the six months ended June 30, from a loss of 268.7 million yuan a year earlier.

 (Reporting by Arpit Nayak in Bengaluru; Editing by Aditya Soni)